grauw-fr/faurm/README.md

 # Faurm
 __faurm__ (pronounced like "form" or "foarm") is a simple library that aims to enhance the already great [Remote Form](https://svelte.dev/docs/kit/remote-functions#form) from the even greater [SvelteKit](https://svelte.dev/docs/kit/introduction)
-It brings a way to handle backend and frontend validation for your exported form functions.
+It's a form wrapper around SvelteKit preflight front-end validation.
+It adds DX niceties, namely timers, callbacks and more.

+## Before we begin
+Remote form function are still in their infancy.
+This library's API is subject to frequent breaking changes.

+We still need a way to trigger validation errors from the function itself for this to be truly helpful.

 ## Installation
 ```shell